What we know about Fort Lauderdale suspect

 Video: 'I just ran'

-• One source said Santiago went to the bathroom to get the gun out of his luggage and emerged shooting.
+• One source said Santiago went to the bathroom to get the gun out of the case and emerged shooting.

 • The gunman likely acted alone, Broward County Sheriff Scott Israel said.